-An opportunity for a long overdue catch up with fellow blogger Seetal is exactly how I ended up at Magpie.
+An opportunity for a long overdue catch up with fellow blogger Seetal is exactly how I ended up at the new Magpie Mayfair restaurant.
 Nestled in a vibrant back street off Regents Street, Magpie is the second venture from the duo behind Michelin-starred Hackney bistro Pipgin.

 The menu is described as modern European with no fixed focus on any particular cuisine.
 More an amalgamation of ingredients usually with an unconventional twist to dazzle the taste buds.

 The dining room radiates a hipster vibe synonymous with oh-so-trendy East London.
 An airy and industrial, warehouse-esque interior including a counter bar looking onto an open plan kitchen with scuffed wooden and concrete floors, hanging light bulb fixtures and a landscape mural covering the back wall.
 It’s undeniably edgy cool.

 The vegetarian menu is a delight to read.
 The unusual and interesting combinations actually had me in a state of flux.
 Seetal was in a similar fix – Be warned making a decision is difficult.

 My turmoil over the burrata and my new favourite vegetable Jerusalem artichoke finally extinguished with Seetal opting for the creamy dreamy cheese – Sharing definitely on the agenda for this meal!